processone/docs.ejabberd.im/content/developer/ejabberd-api/admin-api.md

 ### Arguments:
 - *file* :: string : Path to file where generated documentation should be stored
 - *regexp* :: string : Regexp matching names of commands or modules that will be included inside generated document
-- *examples* :: string : Comma separated list of languages (choosen from java, perl, xmlrpc, json)that will have example invocation include in markdown document
+- *examples* :: string : Comma separated list of languages (chosen from java, perl, xmlrpc, json)that will have example invocation include in markdown document

 ### Result: